-If you are looking for a sugar free and savory version of pancakes for breakfast—then you’ve stumbled at the right place!
-These oatmeal pancake roll-ups has everything that can count as an ideal breakfast.
-It contains whole grains, proteins, fresh veggies and in small amounts dairy too.
+These savory oatmeal pancake roll-ups have everything that can count as an ideal breakfast.
+It contains whole grains, proteins, fresh veggies, and dairy in small amounts.

 Coming back to the oatmeal pancake roll-ups.
 These are very simple and easy to prepare.
-Combine eggs, veggies and microwave in a dish with a flat bottom.
+Combine eggs, veggies, and microwave in a dish with a flat bottom.
 Then, cut the cooked egg-veggie block into stripes.
-Prepare pancakes in the old fashioned way and wrap the egg-veggie stripes with the cheese of your liking.
-If you want to make egg free pancakes then you can try this healthy oatmeal pancake recipe.
+Prepare pancakes in an old-fashioned way and wrap the egg-veggie stripes with the cheese of your liking.
+If you want to make egg-free pancakes, try this healthy oatmeal pancake recipe.

-These oatmeal pancake egg roll-ups are healthy, because these are:
+These pancake roll-ups are healthy because these are:

 - high in protein content